PratimaGurav/hangman-coc/README.md

   - Click "Create App".

 - Setting up the Application:
   - Navigate to "Settings".
 Scroll to "Config Vars" and select "Reveal Config Vars".
 Input the following.
 KEY: PORT, VALUE:8000.
-The project does not have any confidentail data hence no additional steps needed.
+The project does not have any confidential data hence no additional steps needed.
   - Then scroll and select "Buildpacks" and then click both "python" and "node.js"(node.js is needed for the mock terminal).
   - Ensure that the python buildpack is above the node.js buildpack, You can click and drag the packs to re-arrange them.